13 dead as truck crashes into workers’ huts in Bangladesh

 - They went to Mexico for surgery.
 They came back with a deadly superbug.
 VIEW

-Road accidents are common in Bangladesh because of lax enforcement of traffic laws, reckless driving and bad roads.
+Road accidents are common and about 12,000 people die each year in Bangladesh because of lax enforcement of traffic laws, reckless driving and bad roads.